fbpx

 A few examples:

 • California.
-When California’s parole board chooses to deny parole, it also establishes the period until an individuals’ case can be reheard.
-The parole board is allowed to set a period of 3, 5, 7, 10 or 15 years, though inmates can file petitions for earlier parole reconsideration.
+When California’s parole board chooses to deny parole, it also establishes the period until a person’s case can be reheard.
+The parole board is allowed to set a period of 3, 5, 7, 10 or 15 years, though people can file petitions for earlier parole reconsideration.

 • Similar states: Connecticut also grants its parole board the authority to set the period until a future re-hearing.
 Unlike California, however, Connecticut’s parole board may choose to indefinitely deny further hearings.
 Missouri’s parole board also assigns wait periods following denial, on the order of 1 to 5 years.